Your information will not be shared. Safe Spray will send you a custom estimate.

 Follow the state, local, and federal guidelines for reopening and requirements for remaining opening.

-One of the most critical things you’ll need to do after your business has been disinfected is to ensure it stays cleans and sanitized.
+One of the most critical things you’ll need to do after your business has been disinfected is to ensure it stays cleansed and sanitized.
 Routine cleaning and regular disinfecting are crucial steps in reducing the risk of exposure to COVID-19 and other viruses.
 All hard surfaces should be thoroughly cleaned with soap and water at the end of each workday, followed by disinfecting with an approved disinfectant.
 Throughout the day, multiple people frequently touch surfaces such as light switches, desks, water faucets, phones, and desks should be cleaned and disinfected often.
 If you do not have a dedicated cleaning crew on location, it’s helpful to develop a cleaning schedule for employees.

 Once your business has been professionally disinfected and followed the recommended cleaning guidelines, it may be beneficial to schedule full disinfection services by a professional every month.
 This will help to ensure that your business remains clean and disinfected.
 It’s also important to choose a disinfectant for daily use that has been approved by the EPA for effective use against COVID, such as Lysol.
 Make sure there is a supply of gloves and personal protective equipment placed throughout the business.